paulkernfeld/space-duel-ii/README.md

 # TODO

-1. Ship looks like a ship
-1. Pong elements are removed
-1. Bullets spawn at edges of arena, shooting in
+1. bullets spawn from all edges of arena
+1. bullets spawn at random angles
+1. arena is bigger relative to objects in it
+1. more projectile (slow-moving tracking projectile?)
+1. particle effects

 # Choosing a game engine